ALP-mediated Dark Matter-Nucleon Scattering: ALP effective theory and dark matter

 \subsection{ALP couplings to Standard Model particles and fermion dark matter}

 The ALP effective theory includes all ALP interactions with SM particles that preserve a shift symmetry of the ALP field, $a\to a + c$, with $c$ being a constant.
 We assume that this shift symmetry is also preserved by the ALP coupling to dark matter fermions.
-In this case, the effective Lagrangian for ALP interactions that are relevant for dark matter-nucleon scattering reads~\cite{Georgi:1986df,Bauer:2020jbp}
+In this case, the effective Lagrangian for ALP interactions that are relevant for dark matter-nucleon scattering reads~\cite{Georgi:1986df,Bauer:2020jbp}\footnote{The case of pseudoscalar-mediated dark matter interactions without a shift symmetry has been considered in~\cite{Alanne:2017oqj}.}

 Here $a$ is the ALP field with associated mass $m_a$, and $\chi$ is a Dirac fermion without any charge under the SM gauge group.
 Further, $G_{\mu\nu}^b$ denotes the gluon field strength tensor and its dual is $\widetilde{G}^{b,\mu\nu} = \frac{1}{2}\,\epsilon^{\mu\nu\rho\sigma}G_{\rho\sigma}^b$, with $SU(3)_C$ gauge indices $b = \{1,\dots 8\}$ and the strong coupling $\alpha_s$.
 The quark fields correspond to mass eigenstates; $U,\,D$ are 3-vectors and $\bmc_i$ are $3\times 3$ matrices, both in flavor space.
 The ALP couplings to left-handed up- and down-type quarks are related by the CKM matrix $V$ via $\bmc_D = V^\dagger \bmc_U V$.
 All parameters in this Lagrangian are defined at a scale $\mu < \Lambda = 4\pi f_a$ below the cutoff scale $\Lambda$.
 Throughout this work, we set $f_a = 1\,$TeV, reflecting the fact that so far no fundamental particles beyond the Standard Model have been observed below the TeV scale.